 III.
 Financial Reporting Requirements

-Required Documentation Payment of grant awards will be supported by documentation, including vouchers, grant request letter or proposal, completed grant application form, receipts from the recipient organization detailing its expenditures, minutes of the meeting in which the Commission approved the grant an any other supporting information that may be required by ANC 6A, the Office of the ANC or the DC Auditor.
+Required Documentation Payment of grant awards will be supported by documentation, including vouchers, grant request letter or proposal, completed grant application form, receipts from the recipient organization detailing its expenditures, minutes of the meeting in which the Commission approved the grant an any other supporting information that may be required by the OANC or the DC Auditor.

 Timetable for Financial Reporting All funds granted must be used in a manner consistent outlined in the grant application approved by the Commission.
-Within sixty (60) days after a grantee receives the grant award, the grantee must forward to the Commission a statement as to the use of the funds including:
+Within sixty (60) days after a grantee receives the grant award, the grantee must forward to the Commission a statement as to the use of the funds as described below:

-Receipts totaling the grant amount
+For grantees that have expended all funds -- provide receipts totaling the grant amount.

-or a status report and every 90 days after a status report must be submitted until funds are exhausted.
+For grantees that have not expended all funds – provide a status report.
+Every month thereafter, the applicant should submit a status report until the funds are exhausted.

 Failure of Grantee to Comply

-Should a grantee fail to comply with Commission requirements or should it become known to the Commission that the grantee failed to comply with District or federal requirements related to receipt and use of a grant provided by ANC 6A, the Commission may, at its sole discretion, refuse to provide future funding to the grantee.
+Should a grantee fail to comply with Commission requirements or should it become known to the Commission that the grantee failed to comply with DC or federal requirements related to receipt and use of a grant the Commission may, at its sole discretion, refuse to provide future funding to the grantee.

-DRAFT - ANC 6A Code of Conduct
+ANC 6A Code of Conduct

-As required by DC law, ANC 6A follows a set of rules and regulations to conduct business on behalf of the community.
-These rules, regulations, and operating procedures and guidelines are articulated in the following three documents: ANC 6A Bylaws, ANC 6A Standard Operating Procedures, and the ANC 6A Code of Conduct document.
-The ANC 6A Code of Conduct provides guidance and a standard for ethical and respectful conduct between Commissioners, Committee Chairs and Members and between the Commission and its constituency.
-The Code of Conduct applies to ANC 6A Commissioners and Committee members.
+The ANC 6A Code of Conduct provides guidance and standards for ethical and respectful conduct between Commissioners, Committee members, local residents, and others who may participate in Commission meetings and activities.

 INTRODUCTION

 ANC 6A is committed to providing a safe, productive, and welcoming environment for all individuals who participate in its meetings, based on the full range of dimensions of diversity, including but not limited to: age, citizenship, disability, ethnicity, gender or gender identity, genetic information, national origin, physical appearance, race, religion, sex, sexual orientation, veteran status or other characteristic (“personal characteristics”).
-Public Participation in Meetings Commission and Committee meetings allow for the collegial exchange of ideas and discussion of issues related to the ANC 6A community.
+Public Participation in Meetings & Communication Forums Commission and Committee meetings and related forums (e.g., ANC listserv) allow for the collegial exchange of ideas and discussion of issues related to the ANC 6A community.
 Civil discourse that includes and acknowledges a diversity of opinions and experiences is vital.
 Inappropriate behavior of any kind, including personal attacks, will not be tolerated.
-All ANC 6A meetings are intended to be safe spaces.
+All ANC 6A meetings and related online communication forums -- including online listservs and chats/Q&As associated with virtual meetings -- are intended to be safe spaces.
 Commissioners, Committee members, community members, and anyone else who may participate in an ANC meeting is expected to:

 Be respectful